 First, Start by getting your hands on 1 lbs+ of rhinestones or whichever stone you want, you could easily go with some color and make nice stripes etc but we just had the clear rhinestones lying around so we went with those.

 You might have to peel of a few stickers here and there to help them attach properly to the scooter.

 I would suggest getting some superglue and start at the handlebar and work your way downwards.
 Start by putting some glue on a rhinestone and apply them one after the other, just make sure you set them nice and tight so there are no big spaces and try to keep them on a straight line for a pristine finish.

 Just keep on gluing the rhinestones to your scooter until you’ve covered the most part of the electric scooter, don’t attach any to the standing plate as this will probably make you unbalanced and uncomfortable while riding, it might make it a bit slippery also so be cautious.

 After you’re done you have your new bedazzled DIY electric scooter design.
-Congratulations to us and I hope your as happy as we were when we got done.
+Congratulations to us and I hope you’re as happy as we were when we got done.
 It felt like it took forever to glue them all onto the scooter.
 About 1-2 hours of work and you are done.